 Support from trusted people can really help you as you start to think about what’s happening to your hearing and how it might affect you.
 If the people you chat to have hearing loss themselves, they can share their own experiences.
-And if they don’t, then it can still helpful to talk about what actions might be best for you.
+And if they don’t, then it can still be helpful to talk about what actions might be best for you.
 Lots of people find it helpful to take a ‘buddy’ with them to consultations and follow-up appointments.
 Sometimes it’s the simplest things that help the most.

 How does bereavement affect human beings in general?

 In her book entitled On Death and Dying, Elizabeth Kübler Ross suggests five stages in the grieving process: